Issues in Ethics: Ethical Issues Related to Clinical Services Provided by Audiology and Speech-Language Pathology Students

 - Can students be paid for practicum?

-- Can a graduate student work as a speech-language pathology or audiology assistant while in graduate school?
+- Can a graduate student work as an audiology or speech-language pathology assistant while in graduate school?

 Discussion and Guidance